Carlincyj/Carlincyj.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### Modelling
 For this business objective, the model of choice was topic modelling.
-To enhance findings, I had also done an analysis of the bigrams and trigrams related to the topic words churned.
-Ultimately, for better understanding, only trigrams were focussed on to help with the analysis.

 Topic modelling was done in Jupyter Notebook using LDA.
-Perplexity scores and coherence scores were calculated to determine the best number of topics to input for the modelling process.
+Perplexity scores and coherence scores were also calculated to determine the best number of topics to input for the modelling process.
 Based on the scores, topic_num = 20 was chosen.

 To prepare dataset for topic modelling, TF-IDF by seat type was first done.